oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 having one endpoint that it can call to subscribe to any object it wants, using the payload it sends to validate and set up that subscription.
-So the client sends the following data to ``wss://server.domain/ws/notifications``:
+So the client sends the following data to ``wss://server.domain/ws/notifications/``:

 .. code:: json

    {
-       "model": "string representation of model name",
-       "id": "hashid of the instance PK"
+       "model": "app.label",
+       "id": "123ABC"
    }

+The model is something like ``foo.Foo``, using the syntax ``apps.get_model`` `expects`_.
+The id is the HashID of the model instance in question.
+(We use HashIDs everywhere we can, to avoid leaking information through consecutive ID numbers.)

 The server will then decide if the requesting user can subscribe to that model, and start sending them updates over that WebSocket if so.

-On the server's side of things, we have a Consumer object that handles a bunch of WebSocket events, and, when appropriate, adds a particular socket connection to a named Group.
-Elsewhere in the server logic, we send events to that group when the model changes, and all subscribed sockets will receive a serialization of the model with the changes.
+On the server's side of things, we have a ``Consumer`` object that handles a bunch of WebSocket events, and, when appropriate, adds a particular socket connection to a named ``Group``.
+Elsewhere in the server logic, we send events to that ``Group`` when the model changes, and all subscribed sockets will receive a serialization of the model with the changes.

-(Since we're using React on the frontend for this project, we're also sending a value that happens to map to the Redux event names we're using, but that sort of tight coupling may not match your needs.)
+(Since we're using React on the front-end for this project, we're also sending a value that happens to map to the Redux event names we're using, but that sort of tight coupling may not match your needs.)

-OK, but what does that Consumer look like?
+OK, but what does that ``Consumer`` look like?

 .. code:: python